 - Sites.
 Please see our current Price List for information about White Eagle site costs for burial, cremation interment, and current Endowment Care Fund and Open /Close Fees.

 - Endowment Care Fund.
 Washington State law requires White Eagle to collect 10% of the current price of a cemetery site at the time of purchase for the Endowment Care Fund.
 This fund insures the long-term care, protection and maintenance of White Eagle into the future.

 - Opening and Closing Fees.
 This fee is not due until the burial is scheduled and covers the cost of gravesite preparation and burial hosting.

 - Direct Burial – the deceased is brought to White Eagle with no family members present.
 White Eagle provides all the needed services and takes care to honor the deceased during the interment.

 - Family Burial – We welcome family burials where at least two family members come to the interment, help carry the deceased to the gravesite, complete their ceremony and honor the life of the loved one as they commit the body’s return to the earth.

-- Remains may be delivered to nearby Columbia Hills Memorial Chapel in Goldendale prior to the burial.
-The receiving fee includes sheltering the remains in refrigeration as long as necessary, and the delivery of the remains to White Eagle.
+- Remains may be delivered via private family vehicle, or to a funeral home in your area, or to nearby Columbia Hills Memorial Chapel in Goldendale prior to the burial.
+Their receiving fee includes sheltering the remains in refrigeration as long as necessary, and the delivery of the remains to White Eagle.
 Other services are available as needed.
-We are glad to provide you with additional contact information. (http://www.gardnerfh.com/)
+We are glad to provide you with additional contact information.